jeremymiller00/kb/README.md

  * Routes
  * Utils
  * AI stuff
+* Discovery module
+ * Find related content based on some input
+  * topic, title, keyword, relationship
+ * recommend content
-* be able to add items from work laptop, even though DB lives on personal laptop
+* be able to add items from work laptop, even though DB lives on personal laptop - how important is this really?
- * SOLUTION: switch to SQLite, store db file in repository
  * Try catch DB insert
  * Somehow mark that it wasn't inserted
  * At each new insert, check for uninserted